-Great French food comes to Paris from all corners of France and can be found in thousands of restaurants, food shops, street markets and bistros.
+The best French food comes to Paris from all corners of France and can be found in thousands of restaurants, food shops, street markets, and bistros.
 One of our greatest joys when in Paris is to discover and enjoy the bounty of French food.

-Food and wine are important parts of French culture and life, and les Français treat them seriously and with joy.
+Food and wine are important parts of French culture and life; les Français treat them seriously and with joy.
 It's hard for us who come from other cultures to truly appreciate how much food is woven into the very fabric of French life.
 As you can probably tell, we love the foods of France.
-So, we'd like to share more fascinating information about the special foods you will encounter when you're in the City of Food.
+So, join in as we share more fascinating information about the special foods you will encounter when you're in the City of Food.

 Because of its importance to the country, all of the best food produced in France is subject to stringent regulations to ensure the quality of the food, its origin, and that consumers know exactly what they are buying.